 The third error was Marx’s concept that the socialization of the means of production was not only the necessary, but also the sufficient condition for the transformation of the capitalist into a socialist co-operative society.
 At the bottom of this error is again his oversimplified, over optimistic, rationalistic picture of man.

-This is the most astute criticism of Marx I’ve even read.
+This is the most astute criticism of Marx I’ve ever read.
 Marx was not only writing in a different world, when most people were still self-employed in agriculture, independent merchants/professionals.
 It was in stark contrast to the changes that were just beginning to build up in the mid 19th century.
 It was a time when over 80% were independent farmers or business owners, that by the mid 1900s flip-flops to mostly large scale manufacturing and 80% employees.
 (And the numbers of independent small business continues to drop lower through the end of the 20th century.)
 He was, like most economic theorists, also blissfully ignorant of human ignorance and lack of rational behavior.
 These errors are still being made today by almost every political and economic talking-head.
 It stresses the need for a revolution in thinking, not for new leaders who say pretty words, or new laws that make pretty promises, or new theories that propose pretty solutions.
 We don’t need optimism, we don’t need socialism, we don’t need to shout down or shoot down the “enemy,” and we don’t need rhetoric or belief systems.
 We need rational intelligence.
 This point is made in one form or another chapter after chapter.

 To sum up, the vast majority of the population work as employees with little skill required, and with almost no chance to develop any particular talents, or to show any outstanding achievements.
 The vast majority sell their physical, or an exceedingly small part of their intellectual capacity to an employer to be used for purposes of profit in which they have no share, for things in which they have no interest, with the only purpose of making a living, and for some chance to satisfy their consumer’s greed.